keepassxreboot/keepassxc-org/blog/_posts/2018-02-24-pwned-database.md

 numbers.
 If we take the full ASCII set (excluding the NULL character), we have *127^30* possible candidates, which is not quite the number of atoms in the universe, but at least Archimedes' estimate of how many grains of sand would fill it.

+##### Summary

+If you made it to this point, then congratulations.
+Let me sum things up.

+Checking your (strong) password against a database is only useful if (and that's a very big *if*) your account was hacked **and** the service didn't hash your password properly.
+But in that case, it's almost certain that your username was leaked, too, so better check that against a database.
+It's simply the more logical thing to do.
+If your account was hacked, but the service hashed and salted your password, you wouldn't find it in a password database anyway, even if it were in there.
+On the other hand, you will always be able to find your username.